hayleywheeler/SML209-2018/LearningObjectives.md

 <h1 style="color:red;"> Everything You Will Need To Know </h1>
 <p>
 <p> So... let's begin!
 Here is a table of the vocabularly we will be learning.
 You might want to refer back to this should you ever need to, after you have learnt everything on this beginner website.
+Each Spanish word has a link to SpanishDict should you need to hear the audio pronunciation or further definitions.
 When you're ready, click to see the Spanish alphabet and let's get started! </p>

 <p>
   <a style="float:right;" href="TheAlphabet.html" class="btn2"> Go to the Spanish Alphabet</a>